ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/GattServer.md

 - `onUpdatesDisabled`: Register an event handler that is called when a client unsubscribes from updates for a characteristic.
 - `onConfimationReceived`: Register an event handler that is called when a client acknowledges a characteristic value notification.

-The term characteristic value update is used to represent Characteristic Value Notification and Characteristic Value Indication when the nature of the server initiated is not relevant.
+The term characteristic value update represents Characteristic Value Notification and Characteristic Value Indication when the nature of the server initiated is not relevant.

 ### GattServer class reference